sjswuitchik/miistakis_workshop/README.md

 # Workshop for Miistakis
-Repository for an introductory workshop to Compute Canada/Alliance with Miistakis Institute
+Repository for i) an introductory workshop to Compute Canada/Alliance and ii) an introductory workshop to git & GitHub with Miistakis Institute

-Date: June 6, 2025
+Date: June 6, 2025 (Alliance) & July 25, 2025 (git & GitHub)
 Facilitator: Dr. Sara J. Smith (Assistant Professor, Mount Royal University, ssmith6@mtroyal.ca)

 What you'll find in this repository: